justeattakeaway/bq-sql-antipattern-checker/README.md

 The application now provides granular error reporting:

 ```
-Error in check_partition_used: division by zero
+Error in check_partition_not_used: division by zero
 Error in check_big_date_range: invalid date format
 Error in check_select_star: unexpected AST structure
 ```